pagopa/pn-cicd/cd/bootstrap/README.md

    - ProjectName: the *project-name* configuration value
    - TemplateBucketBaseUrl: containing the base URL of infrastructure CFN fragments
    - ContainerImageUri: the full URI of the container image with digest
-   - (TODO) MicroserviceNumber: an unique number for each microservice in a microservice group (usefull to disambiguate load balancer rules)
+   - MicroserviceNumber: an unique number for each microservice in a microservice group (usefull to disambiguate load balancer rules)
  - **Output**: nobody use this output
  - **Responsability**: configure microservice runtime and API exposition.